Gage-Technologies/gigo-documentation/extension/extension_overview_1.md

 ![extension_overview.png](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/extension_overview.png)

 ### **What is the Gigo Extension?**
-The Gigo Extension is designed to assist users interacting with the features of Gigo.
+The Gigo Extension is designed to assist users in interacting with the features of Gigo.
 The extension consists of six main components:
 - [Gigo Code Teacher](../extension/code_teacher/extension_code_teacher_2.md)
 - [Automatic Git Pushes and Commits](../extension/automatic_git/extension_automatic_git_3.md)